dictalabs/vscrawl-user-guide/docs/settings.md

 Start with **`README.md`** inside the archive.
 It lists what each file holds, what is deliberately left out and why, and where to ask for anything missing.

+**Every list is in date order with the most recent entry first**, so the newest document, the latest signing activity and your most recent account history are at the top of each file rather than buried at the bottom.

 The files are written to be read, not decoded.
 Dates appear as *31 August 2026, 11:36 AM (UTC)* rather than as a machine timestamp, file sizes as *13 KB*, and statuses in words — *"Sent — waiting for signatures"* rather than a